mautic/mautic-documentation/pages/04.Troubleshooting/02.Update Failed/docs.en.md

 Sometimes when updating Mautic, the process might stall or fail part way through.
 This can cause a problem, because it can cause Mautic to be in-between two versions and often this can make the system unusable.

+>>>>>> Generally speaking, updates fail in this way because the hosting environment is inadequately resourced.
+Consider moving to a VPS or Dedicated Server if you are using shared hosting.
+Read more in the [installing][installing-mautic] and [updating][updating-mautic] Mautic sections.

-The following processes can be followed to complete the upgrade manually.
+The following processes can be followed to complete a failed upgrade manually.

-Before you commence these steps, **please ensure that you have a tested backup of your Mautic instance**
+Before you commence these steps, **please ensure that you have a tested backup of your Mautic instance** where possible.

 ## Checking for schema updates
 Mautic has a built-in tool which enables you to check the database and identify if there are any schema updates required.
-Visit your-mautic-url/s/update/schema to see if there are any updates required.
+Visit `example.com/s/update/schema` to see if there are any updates required.

 If this is not possible, or your Mautic instance is down completely, follow the next tips.

-If you don't have SSH access, skip down to ['I don't have SSH access'](#I don't have SSH access).
+If you don't have SSH access, skip down to ['I don't have SSH access'](#i-dont-have-ssh-access).

 ## I have SSH access